There are many ways to stop a foreclosure sale. The best way to stop foreclosure fast is to file bankruptcy. It can stop a foreclosure immediately.

 Other ways to stop a foreclosure are by taken legal action.
 Some of these steps take money, while others involve either reaching an agreement with lenders or taking legal action through the courts.

 6 Ways to Stop Foreclosure Fast

-- Bankruptcy -Filing a bankruptcy is the best way to stop foreclosure fast and automatically.
+- Bankruptcy -Filing bankruptcy is the best way to stop foreclosure immediately.
 If you are planning on restructuring your debts by filing chapter 13 bankruptcy, the bankruptcy court will set up a payment plan with a bankruptcy trustee.
 In addition to paying past due amounts to the trustee, you would also need to make timely monthly mortgage payments to your lender.

 - Litigation – Filing a lawsuit may stop the foreclosure process, depending on the strength of your claim.
 Filing does not automatically stop the foreclosure process – that will be decided by a judge.
 This method is time consuming and it’s not a recommended method if you want to stop foreclosure fast.

 - Loan Modification – In California, applying for a loan modification can also stop a foreclosure.
 If it is difficult to make your mortgage payment, then a loan modification may be your best option.
 Lower payments are usually available by either a reduction in interest rate or a change in the mortgage term.
 Many borrowers find the ‘rate reductions method’ quite appealing.
 A loan modification may be initiated directly by the homeowner, eliminating the need to hire an attorney.
 Apply for a loan modification can only be done by the homeowners.
 Attorneys are not allow to help with the loan modification process.
 If you get approve, this method can stop foreclosure fast without the need of legal help.